 - Performance management, workforce optimization, and measurement and reporting software and services

-HR and talent management consulting and business process outsourcing (BPO) services
+- HR and talent management consulting and outsourcing services

-Competitive segmentation and key success factors in differentiating leading service providers
+- Competitive segmentation and key success factors in differentiating leading software and service providers

-End-user data and analysis of usage, decision making, and enablers/inhibitors of HR. talent, and learning services
+- End-user data and analysis of usage, decision making, and enablers/inhibitors of HR, talent, and learning software and services

-Customer Buying Preferences and Behavior for HR, Learning, and Talent Management Services
+- Customer Buying Preferences and Behavior for HR, Learning, and Talent Management

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-What and where are the opportunities for HR software, consulting, technology implementation, processing, and BPO services?
+- What and where are the opportunities for HR software, consulting, technology implementation, processing, and outsourcing services?